The Board Qualification (Part 1) examination will be administered on Tuesday, May 19, 2020.

 For general information and to look up test centers, please visit the Pearson VUE website at http://www.pearsonvue.com/abpmed/

-Below are some new policy changes which take effect with the 2016 examination cycle:
+Important policy changes which may affect the 2019 examination cycle:

 All candidates who completed their residency training in 2015 or thereafter must attempt board qualification within 5 years of completion of residency training.
-If board status is not achieved within the first 5 years, candidates may continue to apply for full certification (Part 1 and 2) for an additional 5 years,
+If board certification is not attained within the first 5 years, candidates may continue to apply for full certification (Part 1 and 2) for an additional 5 years,

 All candidates must achieve board certification with the ABPM within 10 years from the time of completion of residency training.
 New applications for examinations will not be accepted thereafter.